jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 - Note that after changing topology of network (ex. add vnet peering to another vnet) the VPN client configuration software must be re-downloaded and re-installed.
 [See here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-point-to-site-routing)

 ### Site-to-Site VPN
 - Established between your on-premises VPN device and an Azure VPN Gateway that is deployed in a virtual network.
 This connection type enables any on-premises resource that you authorize to access a virtual network.
-The communication between your on-premises VPN device and an Azure VPN gateway is sent through an encrypted tunnel over the internet
+The communication between your on-premises VPN device and an Azure VPN gateway is sent through an encrypted tunnel over the internet.
+- VNet must have a vpn gateway subnet with address range to allow Azure to deploy required VM's and services to.
+Perhaps a /26 CIDR range.
+The gateway subnet must be named 'GatewaySubnet' to work properly.

 ### Express Route
 - Established between your network and Azure, through an ExpressRoute partner.
 This connection is private